Importing and Exporting emails in Vivaldi Webmail

 To change the desktop browser’s user interface language:

-4. Confirm your decision by clicking Save Language again in the pop up dialog;
+4. Confirm your decision by clicking Save Language and Restart in the pop-up dialog.

 To add a new language: